-Or people who look like they love what they do and always know exactly what they want.
+Or they look like they love what they do and always know exactly what they want.

-I’m not going to tell you they’re lying or that nothing’s what they seem.
+I’m not going to tell you they’re lying or that nothing’s what it seems.

 For some periods of time, you can feel like you have it all figured out and you’re on the right path.
 That’s possible.